Structured Video-Language Modeling with Temporal Grouping and Spatial Grounding: Method

 A video is first flattened into $N$ non-overlapping voxels.
 After projected by a linear layer, these voxel tokens are fed into the transformer encoder to obtain transformed tokens $z_i^v \in \sR^{N \times d}$, where $d$ is the feature dimension.
-To obtain clip-level representations $z_i^{\text{clip}} \in R^{N_t \times d}$, we average-pool over $z_i^v$ along spatial dimension after recovering the feature map's 3D shape.
+To obtain clip-level representations $z_i^{\text{clip}} \in R^{N_t \times d}$, we average-pool over $z_i^v$ along the spatial dimension after recovering the feature map's 3D shape.
 Two cluster centers, $z^b_i$ for the background and $z^f_i$ for the foreground, are further computed by averaging features from $z_i^v$ on the corresponding position based on the mask $m_i$.
-To assign each clip to background or foreground, we compute $a_i$ via dot product with an element-wise softmax function applying on the last dimension:
+To assign each clip to either background or foreground, we compute $a_i$ via {cosine similarity} with an element-wise softmax function applied on the last dimension, {where $\langle\cdot, \cdot\rangle$ is cosine similarity and $\tau$ is the temperature to scale logits}: